Nicit-333/Home-Lab/README.md

 ## 📄 Documentation

-Refer to `Windows Server Lab.pdf` for detailed instructions on setting up the environment.
+Refer to `AD-Lab.pdf` for detailed instructions on setting up the environment.

 ## 🤝 Contributing